ctdio/marko-snackbars/README.md

     // the notification will not be dismissed from clicking on it (defaults to true)
     clickDismissEnabled: false,

+    // specify custom class(es) for the snackbar
+    // useful when testing and you need a unique selector.
+    // of course, can also be used for overriding styles
+    class: 'my-snackbar'

     // the buttons to render on the snackbar (optional)
     buttons: [
         {